Azure/AzureStackHCI-EvalGuide/nested/steps/2b_ManagementInfraPS.md

 Raising issues
 -----------
-If you notice something is wrong withthe evaluation guide, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
+If you notice something is wrong with the evaluation guide, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
 Raise an issue in GitHub, and we'll be sure to fix this as quickly as possible!

 If however, you're having a problem with Azure Stack HCI **outside** of this evaluation guide, make sure you post to [our Microsoft Q&A forum](https://docs.microsoft.com/en-us/answers/topics/azure-stack-hci.html "Microsoft Q&A Forum"), where Microsoft experts and valuable members of the Azure Stack HCI community will do their best to help you.